The Dispute Resolution Review: Hong Kong

 v Production of documents

 A party to proceedings before the Hong Kong courts is under a strict duty to preserve and disclose to the other parties to the proceedings all documents in its possession, custody or control that are relevant to the matters in question in the proceedings.
 This disclosure of documents is an automatic consequence of proceedings and generally must be given shortly after the parties have formally pleaded their respective cases.
 The reforms under the CJR allow for orders to be given to limit discovery in appropriate cases and ways; and the availability of pre-action and third-party discovery has been extended to all cases (previously these were only available in personal injury actions).
 The issues that have been pleaded provide the yardstick for determining what documents are relevant.
 The parties do not have to make a request for disclosure of particular documents.
 It is for the lawyers on each side to decide which documents are properly relevant to the pleaded issues and should therefore be disclosed.
 In doing this, the lawyers are deemed to act as officers of the court and not simply on the instructions of their clients.
 Parties are required to disclose the existence of all relevant documents.
 It is irrelevant that a document is prejudicial to a party's case: it must still be disclosed if it is relevant and a party cannot choose which documents to disclose.
-A document is relevant if it may assist one or other of the parties to advance his or her own case or damage his or her opponent's in relation to any issue, or if it may lead to a train of enquiry that may (indirectly) have that result.
+A document is relevant if it may assist one or other of the parties to advance its case or damage its opponent's in relation to any issue, or if it may lead to a train of enquiry that may (indirectly) have that result.
 Such a result need not be inevitable: if disclosure of the document may potentially have that result, disclosure must be made.
 This rule applies equally to documents stored overseas, which must be brought into the jurisdiction for the purpose of litigation.

 This obligation covers both documents in existence and those produced at any time after a dispute has occurred.
 A party will have to account for documents that are lost or destroyed and unfavourable inferences may be drawn if it is apparent that documents have been destroyed.
 The parties and their lawyers must preserve documents relevant to a dispute and thus destruction of unhelpful documents is not an option.
 The exception to this obligation is that a party may claim legal privilege as an objection to production of documents.

-'Documents', for these purposes, are widely defined and they include anything on which information or evidence is recorded in a manner that is intelligible to the senses or capable of being made intelligible by the use of equipment.
+Documents, for these purposes, are widely defined and they include anything on which information or evidence is recorded in a manner that is intelligible to the senses or capable of being made intelligible by the use of equipment.
 Thus computer records, tape recordings, emails and manuscript notes are all potentially disclosable to the other side in proceedings.
-Information on a computer database that is capable of being retrieved and converted into readable form is treated as a 'document'.
+Information on a computer database that is capable of being retrieved and converted into readable form is treated as a document.

-The test of whether documents held by a third party are in the power of a party to proceedings is whether the party has a presently enforceable legal right to obtain the documents from the third party.
+The test of whether documents held by a third party are in the power of a party to proceedings is whether the party has a currently enforceable legal right to obtain the documents from the third party.
 Merely because a party is the majority shareholder of a subsidiary does not mean that it is deemed to have control over relevant documents that are held by the subsidiary.
 If a professional adviser holds relevant documents that are the property of the party, and the party has the immediate right to demand their return, they will be treated as being in the party's control.
 However, the internal working papers of the adviser will generally not be treated as belonging to and thus under the control of a party.

-The parties will usually agree on a date by which they will exchange lists of documents, accompanied by a notice that the other party may inspect and take copies of documents (though parties are now encouraged to dispense with formal lists if this would be more economical).
+The parties will usually agree on a date by which they will exchange lists of documents, accompanied by a notice that the other party may inspect and take copies of documents (although parties are now encouraged to dispense with formal lists if this would be more economical).

 Alternatives to litigation